19 Sights in Mantua, Italy (with Map and Images)

 7. Chiesa di San Leonardo

 The church of San Leonardo Abate is one of the oldest churches in the city of Mantua.
-It overlooks the square of the same name within the ancient district of Corno, so called because of the shape it took when it was grafted into the Lago di Mezzo; The current name of the district is derived from the church itself.
+It overlooks the square of the same name within the ancient district of Corno, so called because of the shape it took when grafted into Lake Mezzo; The current name of the district is derived from the church itself.

 8. Palazzo d'Arco